Pet Health Certificates in Dedham, MA

 How much does a pet health certificate cost at Castlerock Veterinary Hospital?

 The cost includes the physical examination fee and documentation preparation.
-Additional costs may apply for USDA endorsement or any vaccinations or treatments needed to meet travel requirements.
-Contact us at (781) 329-5333 for current pricing and to discuss what your specific travel situation will require.
+Additional costs may apply for required vaccinations, testing, or treatments.
+Contact us at (781) 329-5333 for current pricing and to discuss your pet’s specific travel needs.

 Stay Connected